csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

   may be published.
 - **Architecture and Design:** approve the technical direction before code is generated.
-- **Pull Request Review:** inspect the real GitHub pull request before it can be merged.
+- **Pull Request Review:** inspect the real provider-native pull request before it can be merged.
 - **Release and Deployment:** authorize Azure provisioning, merge, publication, smoke tests, ADO wiki generation, and work-item closure.